iamSt3el/terminal_chat_app/README.md

-# WebSocket Chat Client with NCurses UI
+# WebSocket Server and Client with NCurses UI

 This is a simple WebSocket chat client with an NCurses-based user interface.
 The client allows you to connect to a WebSocket server, send and receive messages.